5afe/cpk-compound-tutorial/README.md

-## CPK Compound Example
+## CPK Compound Tutorial

 An example Dapp using the Gnosis Safe [Contract Proxy Kit](https://github.com/gnosis/contract-proxy-kit) which works as a Safe App or a standalone app.

-Tutorial can be found in [TUTORIAL.md](https://github.com/gnosis/cpk-compound-example/blob/master/TUTORIAL.md).
+Tutorial can be found in [TUTORIAL.md](https://github.com/gnosis/cpk-compound-tutorial/blob/master/TUTORIAL.md).

 Only available for Rinkeby network at this moment.

-The source code of the complete example app can be found [here](https://gnosis.github.io/cpk-compound-example/).
+The source code of the complete tutorial app can be found [here](https://gnosis.github.io/cpk-compound-tutorial/).

 ## Available Scripts